ecosense-au-dk/karibu-tutorial/helloworld.md

 `ChannelConnector`, and use a backend implementation, in a distributed test environment.

-For "historical reasons", you will find the associated (manual) test code in `karibu-tutorial/test/cs/helloworld/stage2`.
+You will find the associated (manual) test code in `karibu-tutorial/test/cs/helloworld/stage2`.
 The two main programs are `Producer` and `Consumer` and these are run by the ant targets `prod` and `cons` respectively.

-You need to have a RabbitMQ server running for the tests to succeed (you may use your development machine to act as both producer, consumer and rabbit mq server).
+You need to have a RabbitMQ server running for the tests to succeed and install the web dashboard plugin (you may use your development machine to act as both producer, consumer and rabbit mq server).

 If you want to avoid the hazzle of installing RabbitMQ and Erlang, you may download a Ubuntu Server 12.04 LTS with RabbitMQ installed as a